 Generally, you can be claimed as a dependent if you’re under 19, or you’re under 24 and a student, if your parents provide at least half of your support.

 2. You Had a Child in 2020

-The parents of any bundle of joy who arrives in 2020 will be eligible for a $500 child coronavirus credit: $500 from the first round and $600 from the second.
+The parents of any bundle of joy who arrives in 2020 will be eligible for an $1,100 child coronavirus credit: $500 from the first round and $600 from the second.
 They’ll have to wait until they file their 2020 tax return, since the IRS doesn’t have record of these new additions yet.

 3. Your Child Was Born in 2019, but You Took Advantage of the Tax Extension

-If you had a child in 2019 but got a late start on it due to the coronavirus tax extension or you filed on paper, the IRS probably processed your payment using your 2018 return.
+If you had a child in 2019 but got a late start on filing your 2019 return due to the coronavirus tax extension or you filed on paper, the IRS probably processed your first payment using your 2018 return.
 You’ll get the extra $500 child credit next year when your 2020 return is accepted.
 But provided that your 2019 return has been accepted, you may receive $600 for your child from the latest round with your second stimulus check.